 Don’t forget to sign up for our newsletter for weekly updates!

-I experienced nurse burnout after 2 years of being a nurse.
+I experienced nurse burnout after two years of being a nurse.

 That’s right.
-After only TWO YEARS, I was already feeling over stressed, exhausted and negative about my career.
+After only TWO YEARS, I was already feeling overstressed, exhausted, and cynical about my career.

 Lately, I have spoken with a lot of nurses about their experiences with burnout.
-The truth of the matter is that most, if not all nurses feel spent and exhausted at some point over the course of their career.
+The truth of the matter is that most, if not all, nurses feel spent and exhausted at some point throughout their careers.

 1. Find a work-life balance.